MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Introduction

+\item \textit{Novel design of multi-dimensional metric.} To quantify immersion enhancement provided by MUs for AR services, we design an immersion metric of the local model integrating four critical dimensions: the freshness and accuracy of the local model, as well as the amount and potential value of raw training data.
+Freshness is captured through age of information (AoI), while potential value is evaluated by the difference between model predictions and true labels.
+This metric enables fine-grained evaluation of model value under resource constraints and provides a basis for incentive and decision-making strategies in model trading.

-\item {We model the dynamic competitive trading interactions as an EPEC and provide theoretical support for the existence and uniqueness of equilibria at two levels.
-Moreover, a fully distributed MDDR approach is developed to adapt to dynamic environments and address complex reward decisions of MSPs without accessing any private information of MUs or MSPs.}
+\item \textit{Theoretical analysis and algorithm designs.} Given multiple resource-constrained MUs and competing MSPs, we model their interactions as an equilibrium problem with equilibrium constraints (EPEC).
+We theoretically prove the existence and uniqueness of the equilibrium, and further develop a fully distributed MDDR approach that adapts to dynamic environments and operates without accessing any private information of MUs or MSPs.

-\item {We conduct extensive numerical simulations based on AR-related vehicle datasets to validate the efficacy and efficiency of MDDR and the proposed immersion-aware model trading framework.
-Compared to benchmark schemes, the framework better motivates MUs to provide higher-value learning models for object detection and classification functions of AR services effectively.} } \end{itemize}
+\item \textit{Performance evaluation.} Extensive numerical simulations are conducted based on AR-related vehicle datasets to validate the efficacy and efficiency of MDDR and the proposed immersion-aware model trading framework.
+Numerical results show that our proposed mechanism improves the IoM by $38.3\%$ and $37.2\%$, and reduces the training time to reach the target accuracy by $43.5\%$ and $49.8\%$, on average, for the MNIST and GTSRB datasets, respectively, compared with state-of-the-art benchmarks.} \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{II} discusses the related work.
-In Section~\ref{III}, we present the system overview and design the immersion metric of the learning model.
+In Section~\ref{III}, we present the system overview and design the immersion metric of the local model.
 Section~\ref{IV} gives the game formulation, and Section~\ref{V} analyzes the existence of the equilibria at two levels.
 In Section~\ref{VI}, we give the detailed design of MDDR.
-Section~\ref{VII} shows numerical experiments to evaluate the framework performance, and finally Section~\ref{VIII} concludes the paper.
+Section~\ref{VII} shows numerical experiments to evaluate the framework performance, and finally, Section~\ref{VIII} concludes the paper.